 By investing in new shares in these companies, private investors can enjoy a range of tax reliefs, which are designed to help lower the overall risk profile of the investment.

 Investments are either made directly into a pre-identified single company or into an EIS fund.
 Instead of being structured as a pooled investment, EIS funds commonly refer to a collection of investments in EIS qualifying companies, purchased on behalf of investors under the terms of a discretionary management contract.
 The investee companies will be chosen to fit the parameters of a common investment policy.

-To qualify for EIS benefits, a company must meet many criteria as defined by HMRC.
-The company must be an unquoted company at the time the shares are issued.
-That means it cannot be listed on the London Stock Exchange or any other “recognised” stock exchange.
-After a minimum three-year holding period, the company can subsequently become a quoted company without the investors losing relief, but only if there were no arrangements for it to become quoted in existence when the shares were issued.
-For the EIS rules the Alternative Investment Market (AIM) and the NEX Exchange are not considered to be recognised exchanges, so a company listed on those markets can raise money under the EIS if it satisfies all the other conditions.
+In order to qualify for EIS benefits, the company and the investor must meet certain criteria as defined by HMRC, including that that the shares must be unquoted at the time they are issued.
+This means that the company’s shares cannot be listed on the Main Market of the London Stock Exchange or any other “recognised” stock exchange.
+After a minimum three-year holding period, the company can subsequently become quoted without the investors losing relief (subject to there having been no arrangements for it to become quoted when the shares were issued).
+For the purposes of the EIS rules, the Alternative Investment Market (AIM) and the NEX Exchange are not considered to be “recognised” exchanges, so a company listed on those markets can raise money under the EIS if it satisfies all the other conditions.

 EIS benefits include the following tax breaks:

 - income tax relief at up to 30%

 - the value of the shares may qualify for 100% business relief (BR) from inheritance tax (after a minimum two-year holding period, unless the shares are “replacement business property”)

 - potential for additional income tax relief on losses

 - potential for Capital Gains Tax deferral